savoirfairelinux/building-inclusive-open-source-software/docs/C-IDE.md

 A lot of implementation frameworks provide easy ways to set a preferred size for an element, providing adaptation for scaling change.

-### The interactions does not require physical and motor skills
+### The interactions do not require physical and motor skills

 - There should be no timeout in the interface.
 - Providing shortcuts (whether they are through keyboard or other accessibility APIs depending on the platform) can make the interface faster and easier to use.